Tollund Man: Scientific examination and conclusions

 Radiocarbon dating of Tollund Man indicated that he died circa 405–380 BC.
 The preserved tender soft tissues of his body are the consequence of the acid in the peat, along with the lack of oxygen underneath the surface and the cold climate of the Nordic countries.
 The acid in the peat, needed for the preservation of a human body, is caused by a bryophyte named Sphagnum.
 Sphagnum fights against degradation due to resistant phenolic compounds contained in their cell walls.
 Due to the acidity of peat, bones are typically dissolved rather than preserved.

-Scientists conducted an isotope analysis of the element strontium to measure the quantities down to the minute to get an accurate idea of where he may have traveled before his death.
+Scientists conducted an isotope analysis of the element strontium to measure the exact quantities to get an accurate idea of where he may have travelled before his death.
 They took samples from his femur and hair to compare.
-They were only able to measure up to a year because of his hairs being short.
+They were only able to measure up to a year because of his hair being short.
 The results contained only small differences in strontium isotope proportions, suggesting that he spent his final year in Denmark, and that he may have moved at least 20 mi in his last six months.

 Examinations and X-rays showed that the man's head was undamaged, and his heart, lungs and liver were well preserved.
 The Silkeborg Museum estimated his age as approximately 40 years and height at 1.61 m, a relatively short stature even for the time.
 It is likely that the body had shrunk in the bog.

 On the initial autopsy report in 1950, doctors concluded that Tollund Man died by hanging rather than strangulation.
 The rope left visible furrows in the skin beneath his chin and at the sides of his neck.
 There was no mark, however, at the back of the neck where the knot of the noose would have been located.
 After a re-examination in 2002, forensic scientists found further evidence to support these initial findings.
 Although the cervical vertebrae were undamaged (these vertebrae are often damaged as a result of hanging), radiography showed that the tongue was distended—an indication of death by hanging.